 - What prompted you to write this book?

 Heart Disease is the leading cause of death among men and women worldwide and even in India.
 I have found that even among people who have suffered a heart disease, the lack of knowledge about the disease is astounding.
 With the amount of information we have today, I would expect people to be more aware but they aren’t.
-Funnily enough there is lots of alternative information floating around and what’s app just amplifies it.
+Funnily enough, there is lots of alternative information floating around and what’s app just amplifies it.
 Which is why I called the book- ‘The Heart Truth’ and decided let’s stick to facts and put it out.
-Secondly, I wanted to share lot of real life examples in order to show that after suffering a heart disease life does not end in fact in my opinion it begins.
+Secondly, I wanted to share a lot of real-life examples in order to show that after suffering a heart disease life does not end in fact in my opinion it begins.
 One starts a new chapter in life.
 My philosophy is one should get better than before and not just get back to where they were before.
-Through these real life examples many of whom have gone on to run marathons or climb mountains.
-One of them even had turn around just 200-300 meters from Mt Everest Summit only because of bad weather.
-Through the book, the idea was to showcase these real life examples and inspire people to turn their lives and let heart disease be a new beginning.
+Through these real-life examples, many of whom have gone on to run marathons or climb mountains.
+One of them even had a turnaround just 200-300 meters from Mt Everest Summit only because of bad weather.
+Through the book, the idea was to showcase these real-life examples and inspire people to turn their lives and let heart disease be a new beginning.

 - What has led India to face this heart disease epidemic?
 We are already called the world Capital of Diabetes and we are not far from being called the World Capital of Heart Disease.
 Any particular reason why India’s are more prone to heart disease?